fusionAMAN/boardmeet/README.md

 #  BoardMeet - Real-time Whiteboard & Video Calling for Two Users 🎨🎥
 🚀 BoardMeet is a real-time collaborative whiteboard and one-on-one video conferencing application.
 It enables two users to draw, communicate, and brainstorm visually in an interactive session.
+Built using:
+>Node.js,
+>Express,
+>Socket.io,
+>and WebRTC,
-Built using Node.js, Express, Socket.io, and WebRTC, BoardMeet ensures low-latency communication for a seamless experience.
+>BoardMeet ensures low-latency communication for a seamless experience.

 # ✨ Features